kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 We next have to apply attributes to our first input element.
 The main thing we have to do is turn it into a text box: that happens with the `searchTextBox.type = "text"` line of code.

-Both `searchTextBox.name = "q"` and `searchTextBox.id = "tipue_search_input"` are what's being done as per the Tipue documentation, so let's never change that code. `searchTextBox.placeholder = "Search..."` could probably be changed and not affect the code.
+Both `searchTextBox.name = "q"` and `searchTextBox.id = "tipue_search_input"` are what's being done as per the Tipue documentation, so let's never change that code. `searchTextBox.placeholder = "Search..."` can be changed and even removed if you want to...I would change it but never remove it as it's a great visual cue for end-users.

 The end result of all this is an input tag which, from a code perspective, looks like this: `<input type="text" name="q" id="tipue_search_input" placeholder="Search...">`